WGUNDERWOOD/care-survival/README.md

 To execute all of the simulations, run `just`.
 The recipes can be found in the justfile.

+The scripts to run the SCORE2 data analysis are also available in the bin directory, but require access to UK Biobank data.

 ## Publishing to PyPI

 To publish to TestPyPI with an API token, run